Lightnet/gdcraftjs/README.md

 # Information:
   This is for godot 4.0 server, database, network and other testing.

+  (idea plan)

   For handle server relay hosting server list information access.

   It will have multiple connections to handle the loads for main server query for register relay servers, chat rooms, login, request access.
 There will different connection to handle since limited to bandwidth or loads.